moq-wg/moq-transport/draft-ietf-moq-transport.md

 * Expires: Time in milliseconds after which the subscription is no longer valid.
 A value of 0 indicates that the subscription stays active until it is explicitly unsubscribed.

+* Largest Group ID: the largest Group ID available for this track.
+This Group ID corresponds to the Group that would be returned with a {{subscribe-locations}} RelativePrevious value of 0.
+It represents the latest Group boundary available for this track.
+Note that the Group may not be complete when this value is returned.

+* Largest Object ID: the largest Object ID available within the largest Group ID for this track.
+This Object ID corresponds to the Object that would be returned with a {{subscribe-locations}} RelativePrevious value of 0.
+It represents the latest Object boundary available for this track.
+Note that the Object may not be complete when this value is returned.

 ## SUBSCRIBE_ERROR {#message-subscribe-error}